2023323-MarcosOliveira/CA2/README.md

 #### Fig. 1
 ![alt text](/assets/Fig1.png "Fig. 1")

-- A. The graph in Fig. 1 is a visualisation of the problem.
+A. The graph in Fig. 1 is a visualisation of the problem.
-- B. Identify the differences between a graph and a tree.
+- (i) Identify the differences between a graph and a tree.
-- C. Explain in detail how the graph is an abstraction of the problem.
+- (ii) Explain in detail how the graph is an abstraction of the problem.
-- D. Identify the advantages of using a visualisation such as the one shown in Fig. 1.
+- (iii) Identify the advantages of using a visualisation such as the one shown in Fig. 1.

-- E. Demonstrate how Dijkstra’s algorithm would find the shortest path to the solution in Fig.1 through diagrams and written explanation of each stage.
+B. Demonstrate how Dijkstra’s algorithm would find the shortest path to the solution in Fig.1 through diagrams and written explanation of each stage.

 ## Question 2
 The creator of the puzzle has been told that the ***A**** algorithm is more efficient at finding the shortest path because it uses heuristics.
 Compare the performance of Dijkstra’s algorithm and the ***A**** search algorithm, referring to heuristics, to find the shortest path to the problem by implementing both algorithms programmatically and comparing the solutions generated in Mark-down.
 Refer to the complexity of the algorithms and compare the actual time it takes for the solutions to be processed.